gwatiyapJ/SiMiLyG/README.md

 .
 .
 AAAAAAAAA; AAK77753.1; 0000345-0000348 0000373-0000376 0000401-0000403
 The code incorporates modules such as Biopython, Statistics, and in addition System-specific parameters and functions in the case of kmerslicer2 source code.
-The source code in “kmerslicer1” generates the output as shown in ‘A’  (i.e. append  k-mer; IDs;  serial-index number); while the source code in kmerslicer2 generates an output as in ‘B’ but with index number appended based the median residue in the k-mer length.
+The source code in “kmerslicer1” generates the output as shown in ‘A’  (i.e. append  k-mer; IDs;  serial-index number (refere to as "AMONG format"); while the source code in kmerslicer2 generates an output as in ‘B’ but with index number appended based the median residue in the k-mer length.
 In addition, in kmerslicer2 the occurrence of consecutive index number for a k-mer, it is presented in the form of range value.
 For the basic implementation of the code see below:

 Input Format:
 A FASTA sequences with a description line (i.e. “> accessions number and sequences detail”) as start of each sequence